TsailabBioinformatics/ProbeSearchV3/README.md

   - The three components as of now are the parent, `App.vue`, and its children, `SequenceForm.vue` & `AlignmentResult.vue`.
   - After editting the vue files, run `npm run build` from within the `vue/` directory.
 This command builds the static HTML, css, and js for the frontend and places them in `vue/dist/` directory.
 The express app, `app.js`, references these static files automatically, so that's all: edit then build.
 - **API**
-  - The main app can be editted at `app.js`.
+  - The main app can be editted at `app.js` or `appV3.js` based on the version of the app.
 It is written in Express.
 - **Backend**
   - The backend consists of two mains parts: the fasta files & the indexed fasta files.
 In order to edit the backend, or implement more genomes, do the following:
   1. Transfer whatever fasta files you wish to the parent directory.